frigaut/mavis-ao-new/pages/events.md

 ## Upcoming events

 We are please to announce the 2021 MAVIS Science Workshop, which will be fully online, scheduled for July 5-8th!
-More information can be found on the [workshop website](https://indico.ict.inaf.it/event/1420/)
+More information about the workshop and how to register can be found on the [workshop website](https://indico.ict.inaf.it/event/1420/).

 ## Past Events